The Twins Almanac for July

 Kaat Pitches One-Hitter

-Jim Kaat one-hits the Angels for a 2-1 Twins win in Anaheim.
-Hall of Famer Frank Robinson hit one of his 586 home runs leading off the bottom of the second.
+Jim Kaat one-hit the Angels for a 2-1 Twins win in Anaheim on this date in 1973.
+Hall of Famer Frank Robinson hit one of his 586 home runs leading off the bottom of the second for the Angel’s only hit.

 The Angels’ Bill Singer also pitched the complete game, allowing just four hits—three to the Twins’ nine-batter Jim Holt.
 Leadoff hitter Rod Carew had the Twins’ other hit, a third-inning single driving in the eight-hole hitter George Mitterwald and Jim Holt for the Twins’ only runs.
 The game was over in one hour and 40 minutes.